 When it comes to historical places in the United States, Baltimore probably isn’t the first city that comes to mind.
 Surprisingly though, Baltimore boasts a rich array of landmarks and historic sites.

 Whether you’re looking to immerse yourself in history, culture, or just have some fun, Baltimore has something for you.
-Check out these top twenty things to do when you’re in the City of Baltimore:
+Check out these top things to do in Baltimore:

 Take a walk through Level One as blacktip reef sharks swim above and around you.
 Head up to other levels to explore a tropical rainforest, or the wild extremes of Australia.
 The National Aquarium prides itself on immersive exhibits that simulate natural habitats, transporting you away from the city and into the wild.